⚠️ Universal Analytics no longer processes data for standard GA accounts.

 Wish to update to the latest version?

 Have you used this article before 31 January 2022 to configure Universal Analytics?
-We'd be happy to help you update your configuration to the latest version.
+We'd happily help you update your configuration to the latest version.
 Feel free to reach out to your Success Manager for more information.

 - Download the settings attached to this article

 - Go to the Admin section of Google Tag Manager

 - Select the file to import

 - Select the Existing workspace and select the default workspace (or select the one you prefer to add the changes to)

 - Select to Merge the selected workspace with the content of the imported container